KSMadhavan/website_files/content/docs/create_your_website/config_files/config_toml.md

 #* 9. Your copyright notice - appears in site footer and in RSS.
 Note: To display a copyright symbol, type `&copy;`.
-copyright = "&copy; 2018 yourCompanyName"
+copyright = "&copy; 2018 K S Madhavan & Associates"

 # 10. If enableRobotsTXT is true, a simple robots.txt is created allowing all agents to crawl everything.
 If you want to create your own robots.txt, then place a robots.txt in the static folder.
 enableRobotsTXT =true